 This is the baby elephants' parade.

-The clown is calling me over
+There's a clown calling me over

 from inside of a large tent.